Bisimulations Meet PCTL Equivalences for Probabilistic Automata

 \section{Introduction}

-Probabilistic automata (PA) \cite{SegalaL95} have been successfully applied in the formal verification of concurrent and stochastic systems.
-Efficient model checking algorithms have been studied, where properties are mostly expressed in the logic PCTL, introduced in~\cite{hansson1994logic} for Markov chains, and later extended in~\cite{bianco1995model} for Markov decision processes, where PCTL is also extended to PCTL$^{*}$.
+Probabilistic automata ($\PA$s)~\cite{SegalaL95} have been successfully applied in formal verification of concurrent and stochastic systems.
+Efficient model checking algorithms have been studied, where properties are mostly expressed by the probabilistic computation tree logic ($\PCTL$)~\cite{hansson1994logic} and its extension $\PCTL^{*}$~\cite{Aziz1995UWT} for Markov chains, and later extended in~\cite{bianco1995model} for Markov decision processes.

-To combat the infamous state space problem in model checking, various behavioral equivalences, including strong and weak bisimulations, are proposed for PAs.
-Indeed, they turn out to be a powerful tool for abstraction for PAs, since bisimilar states implies that they satisfy exactly the same PCTL formulae.
-Thus, bisimilar states can be grouped together, allowing one to construct smaller quotient automata before analyzing the model.
-Moreover, the nice compositional theory for PAs is exploited for compositional minimization~\cite{BoudaliCS09}, namely minimizing the automata before composing the components together.
+To combat the infamous state space problem in model checking, various behavioral equivalences, including strong and weak bisimulations, are proposed for stochastic models including $\PA$s~\cite{LarsenS89,larsen1991bisimulation,Segala-thesis,baier2003comparative,SegalaL95}.
+Indeed, they turn out to be a powerful tool for abstraction for $\PA$s, since bisimilar states imply that they satisfy exactly the same $\PCTL$ and $\PCTL^{*}$ formulas, thus can be grouped together, allowing one to construct smaller quotient automata before analyzing the models.
+In practice, bisimulation based minimization is extensively studied in the literatures to leverage the state space explosion, for instance see~\cite{CattaniS02,BaierEM00,KatoenKZJ07}.
+Moreover, the nice compositional theory for $\PA$s is exploited for compositional minimization~\cite{BoudaliCS09}, namely minimizing the automata before composing the components together.

-For Markov chains, i.e., PAs without nondeterministic choices, the logical equivalence implies also bisimilarity, as shown in~\cite{BaierKHW05}.
-Unfortunately, it does not hold in general, namely PCTL equivalence is strictly coarser than bisimulation -- and their extension probabilistic bisimulation -- for PAs.
-Even there is such a gap between behavior and logical equivalences, bisimulation based minimization is extensively studied in the literatures to leverage the state space explosion, for instance see \cite{CattaniS02,BaierEM00,KatoenKZJ07}.
+An interesting question is whether the reverse holds as well, namely whether logical equivalences imply bisimulation equivalences?
+For Markov chains, i.e., $\PA$s without non-deterministic choices, the answer is affirmative~\cite{Aziz1995UWT,BaierKHW05}.
+Unfortunately, the completeness does not hold in general, namely $\PCTL$ equivalence is strictly coarser than bisimulation and its variant \emph{probabilistic bisimulation}~\cite{SegalaL95} for $\PA$s.